kikiklang/pomme-page/README.md

   - [Licence](#Licence)

 ## About
 I made this project to test stuffs like parcelJs, pug and other cool things in my free time.
 You can check a demo [here](https://kikiklang.github.io/pomme-page/) to see how this page behaves and how it could look like in your browser with your screen resolution.
-The default configuration is probably not great for your needs, but however, with a little time, you can achieve a nice result.
+The default configuration is probably not great for your needs, but however, with some time, you can achieve a nice result.

 ## Features
 - **Theming** Custom colors with css variables.